learnrelay/learnrelay/content/introduction/get-started-bottom.md

 Again, make sure to copy your GraphQL endpoint from above to `package.json` and `index.js`.

-* All queries in Relay are wrapped by the so called `viewer` object.
-We can define it once and use it whenever we want to make a query:
+* Many queries in Relay are wrapped by the so called `viewer` object.
+We can define it once and use it whenever we want to make a query against the viewer field:

 ```javascript
 const ViewerQueries = { viewer: () => Relay.QL`query { viewer }` }